mwraich/semi-casual-elevate-hackathon-2018/README.md

 `git clone git@github.com:mwraich/semi-casual-elevate-hackathon-2018.git`

-Rails is used in the backend so you'll need to cd into the api directory, install the corresponding gems, `bundle install`, create your db. `rails db:create` and then run migrations `rake db:migrate`.
+Rails is used in the backend so you'll need to cd into the api directory, install the corresponding gems, `bundle install`, create your db. `rails db:create` and then run migrations `rails db:migrate`.

 We use docker for containerization so you'll need to build your docker image.